 What is a Crypto Airdrop & How to Get FREE Coins?
 (Animated)

 To start off, let’s define crypto airdrops.

 In crypto, this term refers to distributing assets (be it coins or tokens) to a large number of individuals.
+Both cryptocurrencies, as well as NFTs can be airdropped.
 Just like a friend can airdrop a picture from their travels directly to you, so can crypto projects airdrop you free stuff.
 But, when it comes to crypto, airdropping takes more than simply having an iPhone.

 So, in order to receive these crypto airdrops, users must become eligible to claim them.
 This requires taking certain actions that, in turn, help generate interest and awareness about the project.